-The first semester courses of the DNAP Practice Doctorate program are all on-line.
-There is a mandatory one week (M-T) Intensive Week on campus.
+The first semester courses of the DNAP Practice Doctorate program are online.
+There is a mandatory attendance at a one week (M-Th) Intensive Week on campus.
 During the intensive week, students meet each other, their instructors, and other faculty and staff members.
-Instruction is given related to technology and on-line class work, and the use of Blackboard and ExamSoft.
+Instruction is given related to technology and on-line class work, and the use of the learning management system and testing software.
 The MTSA DNAP student handbook is reviewed and all students are required to sign the MTSA Honor Code.
 Throughout the intensive week, classes meet and students begin their assignments for the first semester.